TheChocolateOre/MoonKeki/README.md

 can say for now.
 When I'll deploy my game, I'll let you know how I did it.

 ### Future features?
-1. Input system (lol *there is no input system*).
+1. ~~Input system.~~ (Basic addition)
-2. Sprite-like objects (almost finished).
+2. Sprite-like objects.
-3. Collision system (somewhat finished).
+3. Collision system.
 4. Excessive javadoc.
 5. Enchantments in the `app` package.
-6. GitHub wiki tutorials (hopefully in the near future).
+6. GitHub wiki tutorials.
-7. Texture atlas (not sure if it can make it in the near future).
-8. Sound system (I'm not sure if OpenAL is the way or just using the Java sound API or letting the user figure out themselves).
+7. Texture atlas.
+8. Sound system.
+(OpenAL is probably an overkill.
+The Java Sound API seems sufficient)
+9. Text rendering?
+(You can achieve that as of now with characters in textures)
+10. Geometric shapes rendering? (for debugging)

 ### Will you continue development or take the year off?
 Ok, you got me.
 I will be taking most of the year (2021) off.
 This repository